12 Food Additives To Avoid

 However, when it comes to food additives, perhaps one of the most important aspects is the health ramifications they have on your children.

-A carefully designed randomized, double-blind, placebo-controlled study published in the journal The Lancet last year may have finally shifted the tide.
+One carefully designed randomized, double-blind, placebo-controlled study published in the journal The Lancet may be what finally shifted the tide.

-The results of this study have already prompted the British Food Standards Agency (FSA) to issue an immediate advisory to parents, warning them to limit their children's intake of additives if they notice an effect on behavior.
+The results of that study prompted the British Food Standards Agency (FSA) to issue an immediate advisory to parents, warning them to limit their children’s intake of additives if they notice an effect on behavior.

-Unfortunately, but not surprisingly, the U.S. has not issued any similar warnings.
+Unfortunately, but not surprisingly, the U.S. did not issue any similar warnings.

 The worst behavioral responses from the additives were seen in the three-year-olds, compared to the older children in the study.
 But even within each age group, some children responded very strongly, and others not at all, indicating there are individual differences in how well your body can tolerate the assault of artificial additives.
 One theory is that the additives may trigger a release of histamines in certain sensitive kids.